pmihango/phase-3-pet-finder-project/README.md

 Application deployement
 The app can be accessed via https://phase-3-pet-finder-project-fit2ur0kw-pmihango.vercel.app/

-The back end is deployed via https://pet-finder-wo9l.onrender.com
+The back end repo link is https://github.com/pmihango/pet-finder-project-back-end

 Author and Licence